Mike Haridopolos: 2024

 When incumbent Republican Bill Posey announced his retirement in in April 2024, Haridopolos quickly announced he was running to succeed him and consolidated Republican support.
 He was elected with 62% of the vote in November 2024.

 Tenure

 Haridopolos in the East Room of the White House with the Florida Gators men's basketball in 2025.

 Rep. Haridopolos was sworn into the 119th United States Congress on January 3, 2025.

+In July 2025, he praised the first six months of the second Donald Trump administration.